strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :2: No
 :Notes:
   1 - Yes
-    The client has consented to their de-identified data being provided to the Department of Health.
-The client's data will be excluded from reports and extracts accessible by the Department of Health.
+      The client has consented to their anonymised data being provided to the Department of Health for statistical purposes in planning and improving mental health services.
+The client's data will be included in reports and extracts accessible by the Department of Health.

   2 - No
-    The client has not consented to their de-identified data being provided to the Department of Health.
+      The client has consented to their anonymised data being provided to the Department of Health for statistical purposes in planning and improving mental health services.
 The client's data will be excluded from reports and extracts accessible by the Department of Health.

 ----------